Maryland & Virginia Piano Movers

 Piano Movers’ Best Equipment

-Moving a piano is certainly more than a one-man job.
-Often as many as four people are needed to complete the task, depending on the size of the instrument and route it must take to get onto the truck.
-To help them, tools such as dollies, stair climbers, piano covers and piano pods are made full use of.
+Moving a piano is more than a one-man job.
+Something needs often four people to complete the task, depending on the size of the instrument and route it must take to get onto the truck.
+To help them, something to make tools such as dollies, stair climbers, piano covers and piano pods full use of.

 Easy-To-Carry Pod Kits

 The reality of moving a piano is that sometimes the instrument has to be disassembled in order to get it through the door and down the corridor.
 This can sometimes add to the owner’s anxiety, particularly because of the emotional attachment they can have to their instrument.
 In the old days, piano legs, lyre and rods were wrapped in blankets but today there can be specially packaged in pod kits that offer padding to protect the pieces.
 Pedal pods can accommodate even the largest pedal lyres (24 inches) and all of the pods can be attached securely in the truck ensuring there is no risk of damage while in transit.

 Of all the pianos, the grand piano has the greatest attraction for everyone but its ‘grand’ design ensures that it is one of the hardest pieces that a mover can be asked to move.
 That is why it is often treated differently, so when it comes to its cover, the design has to be unique.
 For grand pianos, a thicker skid pad is positioned under the instrument.
 While it protects the piano’s underside, the jacket is thrown over the piano in one piece and then clipped securely to the pad.
 The piano is protected on all asides, fitting snugly in the jacket and skid pad, while it is manoeuvred onto the dolly and transported to the mover’s truck.